-When you purchase your medications at a participating retail pharmacy, simply present your prescription drug ID card and pay the applicable amount.
-Participating network retail pharmacies will charge you the lesser of the negotiated CVS Caremark price or the usual and customary cost for up to a 31-day supply of your prescription.
+When you purchase your medications at a participating retail pharmacy, simply present your prescription drug ID card and pay the applicable coinsurance amount.
+Participating network retail pharmacies will charge you the lesser of the negotiated Express Scripts price or the usual and customary cost for up to a 31-day supply of your prescription.

 Your standard retail pharmacy service is most convenient when you need a medication for a short period.
-For example, if you need an antibiotic to treat an infection, you can go to one of the many pharmacies that participates in the TRS-Care program and get your medication on the same day.
+For example, if you need an antibiotic to treat an infection, you can go to one of the many pharmacies that participates in the TRS-Care program to get your medication on the same day.

-Retail-Plus Pharmacies
+Retail Maintenance Network Pharmacies

-Retail pharmacies that participate in the Retail-Plus network are able to dispense a 60- to 90-day supply of medication.
-To find a local participating pharmacy, visit info.caremark.com/trscarestandard and click "Locate a Retail-Plus pharmacy" or contact TRS-Care Customer Service.
+Retail maintenance network pharmacies are able to dispense a 60- to 90-day supply of medication.
+To find a local participating pharmacy, visit express-scripts.com/trscarestandard and click "Explore your plan to locate a Retail maintenance network pharmacy" or contact Express Scripts Customer Care at 1-855-778-1459.